tjkreddy/UniConnect/README.md

      ![Login Page](docs/screenshots/login.png)
      ![Dashboard](docs/screenshots/dashboard.png)
 -->
-(See `docs/screenshots/` for more)

 A few highlights:

 *   **User-friendly Interface:** Clean and intuitive design for easy navigation.
 *   **Responsive Design:** Fully accessible on desktops, tablets, and mobile devices.

-*(Please replace the above with actual descriptions and embedded images from your `/Users/jkreddy/Github Repo/Uniconnect/docs/screenshots/` directory.
-You already have some images there like `default-profile.png`, `login and signup background.jpg`, `UNICONNECT.png`, `uniconnectTB.png`.)*

 ## Key Features